Chapter 1. Welcome to Red Hat Advanced Cluster Management for Kubernetes

 Additionally, you can enable observability on your hub cluster to monitor metrics from your managed clusters across your cloud providers.

-The hub cluster uses the MultiClusterHub Operator to manage, upgrade, and install hub cluster components.
-The Hub clusters aggregates information from multiple clusters by using an asynchronous work request model and search collectors.
-With a graph database, the hub cluster maintains the state of clusters and applications that run on it.
+open-cluster-management namespace.
+The hub cluster aggregates information from multiple clusters by using an asynchronous work request model and search collectors.
+The hub cluster maintains the state of clusters and applications that run on it.

 1.1.2.
 Managed cluster